 Use the Mesh Settings node to define Building Material, Height, and Layer.
-In addition, -with the Structure input - set the Mesh display as either solid or surface only.
+Use the Structure input to set the Mesh display as either Solid or Surface only.

 Curtain Wall Components

 To generate a Curtain Wall element from Grasshopper, you can use three different components.